Scrypt ASIC economics after the 2027 halving: when does your miner go negative?

 Where the L7 flips negative

-Set revenue equal to power cost and solve for the rate.
+Set revenue equal to power cost, solve for the rate.
 Pre-halving the L7 breaks even at $4.92 / 82.2 = $0.0599/kWh.
-Post-halving it is $4.65 / 82.2 = $0.0566/kWh.
-The halving shifts the L7 cliff from roughly 6.0 to 5.7 cents per kWh - a three-tenths-of-a-cent move.
-If you are paying 5 cents you survive the halving with margin to spare.
-If you are paying 7 cents the L7 was already a heater in 2026 and the halving is irrelevant to your decision.
-The machine does not go negative because of the halving at any realistic tier; it goes negative because of your power bill, and the halving nudges the line.
+Post-halving, $4.65 / 82.2 = $0.0566/kWh.
+So the halving drags the L7's cliff from roughly 6.0 down to 5.7 cents per kWh.
+Three-tenths of a cent.
+If you pay 5 cents, you ride out the halving with margin left over.
+If you pay 7, the L7 was already a space heater back in 2026 and the halving has nothing to do with your decision.
+The machine doesn't go negative because of the halving at any realistic tier.
+It goes negative because of your power bill.
+The halving just nudges the line a hair.

 Where the L9 flips negative

-Plug your own price and difficulty into a Litecoin mining calculator and watch the same pattern hold: the DOGE row dwarfs the LTC row, so the halving barely moves the total.
-The halving-countdown clock everyone watches is, for Scrypt revenue, the less important timer.
+Drop your own price and difficulty into any Litecoin mining calculator and the same pattern shows up every time: the DOGE row towers over the LTC row, so the halving barely tilts the total.
+That halving-countdown clock everyone keeps watching?
+For Scrypt revenue, it's the less important timer on the wall.

 War story: what 2019 actually did to Scrypt miners

-People cite the 2019 LTC halving as proof the network shrugs off reward cuts.
-They are reading the wrong chart.
-Hashrate peaked near 472 TH/s in mid-July 2019, then bled to about 360 TH/s right after the August 6 halving - a drop that reached roughly 37 percent off the summer high.
+People love to cite the 2019 LTC halving as proof the network shrugs off reward cuts.
+They're reading the wrong chart.
+Hashrate peaked near 472 TH/s in mid-July 2019, then bled to about 360 TH/s right after the August 6 halving - roughly 37 percent off the summer high.
 Difficulty fell from 15.93M on August 4 to 11.40M by August 22, down about 28 percent in under three weeks.
-That is not a shrug.
-That is a wave of L3+ rigs getting unplugged.
+That's not a shrug.
+That's a wave of L3+ rigs hitting the off switch.

-The reward cut was not even the main killer.
-LTC went from $106 on halving day to about $57 in the weeks after.
-Price did the damage; the halving just removed the cushion that had been hiding marginal miners.
-Operators on cheap power survived and actually saw their per-machine yield climb as difficulty fell and competitors capitulated.
-The lesson for 2027: a difficulty drop is the relief valve.
-Every L7 that gets unplugged hands its share to the L7s still running.
-The breakeven table above assumes flat difficulty precisely because that is the pessimistic case - in practice, capitulation pushes the survivors' breakeven rate higher within weeks.
+And the reward cut wasn't even the main killer.
+LTC went from $106 on halving day to about $57 in the weeks that followed.
+Price did the damage.
+The halving just yanked away the cushion that had been hiding the marginal miners.
+Operators on cheap power survived, and they watched their per-machine yield climb as difficulty dropped and the competition capitulated.
+The lesson for 2027 is simple: a difficulty drop is the relief valve.
+Every L7 that goes dark hands its share to the L7s still humming.
+The table above assumes flat difficulty precisely because that's the pessimistic case.
+In the real world, capitulation pushes the survivors' breakeven rate higher within weeks.

 The honest risk note

-Every number here is hostage to three variables that move violently and are not in your control:
+Every number here is hostage to three variables that swing hard and sit completely outside your control:

 • DOGE price.
-It is about 89 percent of an L7's revenue.
-A drop from $0.099 to $0.06 cuts gross revenue more than the halving and the difficulty adjustment combined.
-Dogecoin is a sentiment asset with a fixed inflationary subsidy; it has run from $0.002 to $0.70 and back.
-Your entire breakeven sits on top of a meme.
+It's about 89 percent of an L7's revenue.
+A slide from $0.099 to $0.06 cuts your gross harder than the halving and the difficulty adjustment put together.
+Dogecoin is a sentiment asset bolted to a fixed inflationary subsidy.
+It's run from $0.002 to $0.70 and all the way back.
+Your entire breakeven balances on top of a meme.

 • Difficulty.
 I held it flat.
-It will not stay flat.
-New L9 and successor hardware coming online pushes it up and erodes your share; post-halving capitulation pushes it down and rescues you.
-The direction is genuinely unknowable.
+It won't stay flat.
+New L9s and whatever succeeds them come online and grind your share down; post-halving capitulation shoves it the other way and bails you out.
+Which direction wins is genuinely unknowable.

 • LTC price.
-The smallest lever of the three for daily revenue, but the one that decides whether the coins you accumulate are worth holding.
+The smallest lever of the three for daily revenue, but the one that decides whether the coins you're stacking are worth holding at all.

 Treat the tables as a snapshot, not a forecast.
-The math is exact; the inputs are not.
-Anyone selling you a confident 2027 profitability projection is selling you a guess with a spreadsheet stapled to it.
+The math is exact.
+The inputs are anything but.
+Anyone selling you a confident 2027 profitability projection is selling you a guess with a spreadsheet stapled to the back.

 Frequently asked questions